 Menu4Moms™ is not just another menu planning website, but an entirely different way of thinking about cooking.
 Our menus are based on the Secrets of a Busy Cook and will help you not only get control of your meal planning, but also save time and money.
-Please review both this page and the Busy Cooks Pyramid before using the Busy Mom Menu and Frugal Mom Menu.
+Please review both this page and the Busy Cook’s Pyramid before using our meal plans.

 Busy Cook’s Pyramid

 The Busy Mom Menu includes cooking meals for the freezer, planning leftovers, quick and easy recipes, fast ingredients, and the use of tools and techniques to make your dinner hour low stress.
+These strategies are also frequently included in the free weekly menu plans.
 In addition, the information found below will explain some of the terms and ingredients that you will find on some of the menu plans (mostly the Busy Mom Menu), such as “1 lb. cooked chicken (from freezer)” or “1 onion, chopped and sautéed (from freezer)”.
 You may also wish to review the FAQ.
-The Frugal Mom Menu is beginning to include some of the building blocks from the Busy Cook’s Pyramid as well.
+The Frugal Mom Menu may include some of the building blocks from the Busy Cook’s Pyramid as well.

 Planning ahead is the best tool you have in the kitchen.
 You will find that by starting whatever you can in the morning or early afternoon, your dinner preparation will be smoother and less stressful.
 You will see that our menus save money by using homemade items rather than prepared, store bought equivalents.
 Refried beans are easy and delicious when made from dried black beans, and you can make 4 times the amount (or more) than one can of refried beans for the same price.
 If you have never cooked from scratch you will find ample notes and suggestions to help you.
 We also offer recipes for homemade biscuits and pie crusts as well as seasoning mixes and condensed soup alternatives.
 Using these saves money and the homemade versions are much better fresh and homemade.
 The menus may not specify a homemade version so keep in mind that these alternatives are available to you (for example, a recipe may call for cream of chicken soup; you can either purchase the soup or use the alternative found below).